erikbcode/tbg/README.md

 This is written as a playground to teach some basics of React and Typescript for a modern SPA.

-It includes layout and modern concepts like typescript, React, Functional Components, Hooks and Styled Components.
+It includes layout and concepts like Typescript, React, Functional Components, Hooks and Styled Components.

 # Installation